QuickBooks time tracking for field crews

 - A live sync to QuickBooks Online over a secure connection, which pushes time with no file at all.

 The live sync connects Clox to your QuickBooks Online account through a secure authorized connection (OAuth), then sends approved time straight across.
-If you would rather not download and upload a CSV every pay period, that is the path for you.
-If you are on QuickBooks Desktop, or you like keeping a file for your records, the CSV and IIF options are there.
+If you would rather not download and upload a CSV every pay period, that's the path for you.
+If you're on QuickBooks Desktop, or you like keeping a file for your records, the CSV and IIF options are there.

 What is in the file

 For QuickBooks Online, Clox writes a CSV that matches the columns QuickBooks expects when you import time activities.
-Here is what each column carries.
+Here's what each column carries.

 Notice that Clox puts the project name in the Customer column, so your hours land already grouped by job.
 Service Item and Class are optional in QuickBooks, so Clox leaves them blank for you to fill if your books use them.